 It can be a scary and vulnerable process, but also an empowering one.
 Once you work through and integrate the emotions, they lose their grip on you and you’re free to return to your happy baseline, only now you’ve added more tools to your tool belt.

-Embracing your emotions doesn’t make you weak, a pussy, or anything other than a complete human.
+Embracing your emotions doesn’t make you weak or anything other than a complete human.
 The more you numb yourself from one emotion, the more you numb yourself from all emotions, including joy.

 Now when you choose to adopt a positive mindset, it’s an active choice instead of it being the only option you actually have.
 That’s true strength and freedom – the ability to adjust your internal state to appropriately meet the demands of an external situation.